 Four-pillar disclosure structure — governance, strategy, risk management, and metrics and targets (the framework originally developed by the Task Force on Climate-related Financial Disclosures)

-Core disclosure requirements — connectivity to financial statements, materiality assessment based on enterprise value, cross-industry metrics, and industry-based guidance
+Core disclosure requirements — the "Connected information" requirement with financial statements, materiality assessment based on cash flows, access to finance or cost of capital (UK SRS S1 ¶3), cross-industry metrics, and industry-based guidance

 Technical methodology — measurement approaches, data quality requirements, and assurance frameworks where applicable

-Conceptual foundation — focus on sustainability matters that affect enterprise value rather than impact materiality (the key difference from the EU's double materiality approach under CSRD)
+Conceptual foundation — focus on sustainability matters that affect the entity's cash flows, access to finance or cost of capital, rather than impact materiality (the key difference from the EU's double materiality approach under CSRD)

 This alignment means UK entities reporting under UK SRS will be substantially comparable with entities in other jurisdictions reporting under IFRS S1 and S2, supporting international capital market consistency.